xupgit/Zynq-Design-using-Vivado/Embedded System Design Flow on Zynq/lab1.md

     </p>

-1. Once the **IP Catalog** is open, type “zyn” into the Search bar, find and double click on **ZYNQ7 Processing System** entry, or click on the entry and hit the Enter key to add it to the design.
+1. Once the **IP Catalog** opens, type “zyn” into the Search bar, find and double click on **ZYNQ7 Processing System** entry, or click on the entry and hit the Enter key to add it to the design.

-1. Notice the message at the top of the Diagram window that Designer Assistance available.
-Click **Run Block Automation** and select /processing_system7_0
+1. Notice the message at the top of the Diagram window in a green label saying that Designer Assistance available.
+Click **Run Block Automation**.

 1. A new window pops up called the Run Block Automation window.
-In it, leave the default settings and click OK
+In it, select /processing_system7_0, leave the default settings and click OK

 1. Once Block Automation has been complete, notice that ports have been automatically added for the DDR and Fixed IO, and some additional ports are now visible.
 The imported configuration for the Zynq related to the board has been applied which will now be modified.
 The block should finally look like this: